 4. Spend Some Time Playing with Your Cat

 You can take your cat on walks or just spend time in play with your feline friend every day.
 Regular playtime is important to keep the brain sharp and to keep your cat motivated.
 Without that routine stimulation, your cat will become lethargic and mentally dull.

 Look for signs that your cat is bored or not feeling well.
 Changes in a cat’s behavior may be due to pain or an underlying health problem.
 A reluctance to play may be a sign of a cat mobility problem or other health concern.

 5. Give Your Cat Somewhere to Climb and Play

 Part of what contributes to poor mental health in cats is the lack of physical stimulation.
-The house or yard they inhabit is simply too boring or level for their use.
-We’re All About Pets explain on their site that, “Cats are vertical creatures and they need space to climb and stalk from.
+Their house or yard is simply too boring or level for their use.
+We’re All About Pets explains on their site that “Cats are vertical creatures and they need space to climb and stalk from.
 They like perches and high areas like shelves or the top of a bookcase.
 You can build your cat a play area or just clear off some shelf space to give her room to run and climb.”

 6. Make Your Cat Work for Her Meals